Lectors

 Notes/Reminders for ALL Liturgical Ministers

-Please be aware of the dress code as you participate in this ministry - no jeans, shorts or clothing that would distract from the sacred Mass.
+Please be aware of the dress code as you participate in this ministry - no jeans, shorts, or clothing that would distract from the sacred Mass.

 LECTORS - Proclaimers of the WORD

-Lector Schedule - May 2023
+Lector Schedule - March 2024

-Lector Schedule - June 2023
+Lector Schedule - April 2024

 Please email me at: ministersscheduling@sjvparish.com to add your name to a date/time on the schedule.